mbhatip/homelab/README.md

 TODO:
 - make homelab repo with config files and explanations on tech
-- add comments & changelogs to files
 - finish PR on argo rollouts

-- configure olivetin for easy to run commands
+- configure olivetin for backup and restart conatiners
-- update homer real time with env variables
+- update homer with env variables
-- set up static file server with Caddy